 Serving Suggestions

 These Homemade Ciabatta Rolls are the perfect pairing to serve alongside your favorite soup or to use for sandwiches.
 These are perfect to be served with my recipe for Rustic Zuppa Toscana.
-Go check out the recipe at the link below!
+Go give it a try the next time you're in for some chilly or rainy weather, I can guarantee that soup paired with these rolls will be the perfect antidote!

 Storing and Reheating Tips